-- Starting in 22-23 School Year: Students are allowed to wear Crocs on dress down days. - Collared shirts, turtlenecks, and crewnecks, long and short-sleeved are all appropriate. - Tops must be long enough to cover the midriff.
-A student's midriff must be covered at all times. - Shorts, skorts, skirts, and dresses should be no more than 4 inches above the knee. - A student's undergarments should be covered at all times. - No tight leggings unless covered by a tunic/skirt/dress. - No yoga pants or biker shorts. - Ripped/distressed jeans are not allowed, unless the student wears an undergarment (i.e. leggings) that prevents skin from showing. - Hooded sweatshirts are allowed only if the hood is not up. - Hats are allowed. - No sandals (ex. flip flops, etc), cleats, or Heeleys.
-If P.E. occurs during a student's dress-down day, he/she must bring approved non-marking sneakers to be allowed into the gym.
+- Collared shirts, turtlenecks, and crewnecks, long and short-sleeved are all appropriate. - Tops must be long enough to cover the midriff.
+A student's midriff must be covered at all times. - Shorts, skorts, skirts, and dresses should be no more than 4 inches above the knee. - A student's undergarments should be covered at all times. - No tight leggings unless covered by a tunic/skirt/dress. - No yoga pants or biker shorts. - Ripped/distressed jeans are not allowed, unless the student wears an undergarment (i.e. leggings) that prevents skin from showing. - Hooded sweatshirts are allowed only if the hood is not up. - Hats are allowed. - No Crocs, sandals (ex. flip flops, slides, etc), cleats, slippers, or Heeleys.
+If P.E. occurs during a student's dress-down day, he/she must bring approved non-marking sneakers/athletic shoes to be allowed to participate in class.